ansys/pysimai/doc/source/api_reference/design_of_experiments.rst

 .. _design_of_experiments:

-Design of Experiments
+Design of experiments
 =====================

 .. py:module:: ansys.simai.core.data.design_of_experiments

-This collection contain methods for exporting your Design of Experiments (DOEs) in different formats.
+This module contains methods for exporting design of experiments (DOEs) in different formats.

 .. autoclass:: DesignOfExperimentsCollection()